 He has also worked as an adjunct professor at New York University and New York Film Academy, teaching public relations and broadcast journalism.
 He has a master of fine arts degree in documentary studies, a master of arts degree in international relations, another master’s in public relations and a bachelor's in journalism.

-Our volunteer Advisory Board provides strategic guidance, drawing on their decades of experience in journalism, non-profit management, and veterans issues.
+Our volunteer Advisory Council provides strategic guidance, drawing on their decades of experience in journalism, non-profit management, and veterans issues.

 Prior to joining CNN in 2001, Starr was a producer and reporter for national security and military affairs for ABC News.
 She was awarded an Emmy for her location production work on ABC News’s coverage of New Year 2000 from Moscow.
 She also provided coverage for Nightline, World News Now, and World News This Morning.
 Starr covered national security and defense for Jane’s Defence Weekly for nine years before her work for ABC News, and served as an energy correspondent for Business Week between 1979 and 1988..